 It's really normal to feel stuck.
 Getting un-stuck - not so much.
 Life doesn't come with a user manual.
 We don't know how to discharge our difficult feelings.
 So we often respond by being down, grumpy, pessimistic, irritable, mean, or despondent and generally making things worse for ourselves and those around us.

 Here are some tools to help with some common stuck-ness.
 They are step by step guides and they really work.
-We know because we use them all the time ourselves.
+We know because our community tells us - and we use them all the time ourselves.

 Below are descriptions of what each one is useful for.
-If you know which one you want just click on it.
+If you know which one you want just click on it (links in blue).
 Otherwise read through the more detailed descriptions below and see which ones are most relevant for you.

-Fixing the Frame - get yourself out of a negative eddy when the mind is stuck in down-ness - on a one-way slide down hill
+Fixing the Frame - get yourself out of a negative eddy when the mind is stuck in a downward spiral - on a one-way slide down hill.